 Coffee Kisses

-Delicious coffee biscuits, sandwiched together with coffee buttercream – coffee kisses are a real treat for any coffee lover.
+Delicious coffee biscuits, sandwiched together with coffee buttercream – Coffee Kisses are a real treat for any coffee lover.

 Coffee Kisses biscuits recipe.
 Small coffee flavoured biscuits, sandwiched together with sweet coffee flavoured buttercream.